-Therapy is a private and safe space, non-judgemental and tolerant where you can speak about the difficulties you are facing.
+The therapy is a private and safe space, non-judgemental, tolerant and confidential where you can speak about the difficulties you are facing.
 Where you can learn to speak freely about whatever you are thinking and feeling in the moment.
 Throughout the course of the therapy we will work together to identify and understand what is troubling you, and we will attempt to explore the hidden layers of the mind that may be contributing to these problems.
-It is alongside commitment and hard work, and the deep listening and reflection that the therapeutic space can provide that you can find what you will need to bring about the changes you so desire in life.
+The work requires a level of commitment and hard work which, alongside the deep listening and reflection that the therapeutic space can provide, may help you to bring about the changes you desire.

-Sometimes we experience certain behaviours and patterns that no longer support the life we want for ourselves.
-We may wish to find ways to speak about and process difficult experiences in order to come to terms with trauma and loss.
-We may have an underlying feeling that something is ‘not quite right’, or experience obstacles in our quest to make real our dreams.
-Whatever difficulties you find yourself facing, psychotherapy may be able to help you find ways through challenging and often overwhelming times towards a steadier sense of yourself; towards an inner strength, self-control and self-respect.
+At times you may find certain behaviours and patterns no longer serve nor support the life you want for yourself.
+You may need to find ways to speak about and process difficult experiences in order to come to terms with trauma and loss.
+You may have an underlying feeling that something is ‘not quite right’.
+Or you may be experiencing obstacles in your quest to make real your dreams.
+Whatever the difficulty you find yourself facing psychotherapy may be able to help you find a way through the challenges towards choice and a steadier sense of yourself; towards inner strength, self-control and self-respect.

 About Psychosynthesis & Analytical Psychology

 Psychosynthesis is a psychology of hope with its eye not only on the past but also on a purposeful future giving individuals the capacity to reorient their lives in the direction of meaning and values.
 It is a therapy that works at both the level of personality and soul helping you to gain a deeper understanding of your past, to know yourself more and to trust your own feelings and thoughts.
 Psychosynthesis embraces bringing meaning to our struggle and acknowledges our new beginnings.